publicmain/Address-and-name-extraction-comparison/README.md

 ---

-## License

-This project is licensed under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute under its terms.

----

 ## Contact

-For questions or collaboration, feel free to reach me at `xxx@example.com`, or open an issue in this repository.
+For questions or collaboration, feel free to reach me at `e0893440@u.nus.edu`, or open an issue in this repository.

 Thank you for your interest in this project!